 Can an Australian Shepherd be overexcercised

 Is it possible to over-exercise your Aussie Shepherd?
 Over-exercising any dog can have severe consequences such as muscle, tendon and joint injury, overheating and heatstroke and even collapse.
 It is important for a dog owner to know the signs to watch for to prevent over-exercising their dog.
 Read “Over exercised dog symptoms” to learn more about potential problems and solutions.

 The daily walk is essential for all high energy breeds like the Australian Shepherd.
-This is not only to release some pent-up energy.
-The walk allows your dog to stimulate the mind with the sights, sounds and smells they come across.
+This is not only to release some pent-up energy but it also allows your dog to stimulate the mind with the sights, sounds and smells they come across.

-The length of the walk is only limited by your time and energy as a working dog like this can go all day long.
+The length of the walk is only limited by your time and energetic working dogs like this can go all day long.
 Ideally, the minimum should be 45 to 60 minutes daily.
-This can be just once a day, or two walks a day would be better if your schedule allows.
+This can be just once a day, although two walks a day would be better if your schedule allows.
 A gentle walk around the block simply will not be sufficient.